open-edge-insights/eii-core/docker_setup/README.md

     ```

 2. `docker ps` should list the below containers in ETA stack:
-    * Provisioning containers: provision (`ia_provision`)
     * Dependency containers: log rotate (`ia_log_rotate`)
     * ETA core containers:  DataAgent (`ia_data_agent`), imagestore (`ia_imagestore`), Video Ingestion (`ia_video_ingestion`),
       Data Analytics (`ia_data_analytics`), Telegraf based Data ingestion (`ia_telegraf`) and Factory Control App (`ia_factoryctrl_app`)

     **Note**: If any of the above containers are not listed, always use cmd: `sudo tail -f /opt/intel/eta/logs/consolidatedLogs/eta.log` to find out the reason for container failure

+3. To verify if the data pipeline withing ETA is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the
+   databus, then check the logs of `ia_data_agent` container using cmd: `docker logs -f ia_data_agent`.
+One should see, publish messages like `Publishing topic: [topic_name]`

+4. To verify the E2E data flow working between ETA running on ECN (Edge Compute Node) and VisualHmiClient running on the same node or on a diff
+   node, check if the classified images and their respective metadata is been received in the VisualHmiClient container.
+Refer [VisualHmiClient/README.md](../VisualHmiClient/README.md) for more details.

-3. Installation directory - `/opt/intel/eta` root directory details gets created:
+5. `/opt/intel/eta` root directory gets created - This is the installation path for ETA:
      * `config/` - all the ETA configs reside here.
      * `logs/` - all the ETA logs reside here.
      * `dist_libs/` - is the client external libs distribution package
         * `DataAgentClient` -
-            * cpp - consists of gRPC cpp client wrappers, protobuff files and example programs
+            * cpp - consists of gRPC cpp client wrappers, protobuff files and test programs
-            * py - consists of gRPC py client wrappers, protobuff files and example programs
+            * py - consists of gRPC py client wrappers, protobuff files and test programs
         * `DataBusAbstraction` -
-            * py - consists of opcua py client wrappers and example programs
+            * py - consists of opcua py client wrappers and test programs
      * `secret_store/` - This is the vault's persistent storage wherein ETA secrets are stored in encrypted fashion.
 This directory is recreated                       on every provision step.
+     * `data/` - stores the backup data for persistent imagestore and influxdb

 > Note:
 1. Few useful docker-compose and docker commands: